 Adultery can be emotionally devastating, and it is one of the established grounds for divorce in Canada.
 However, if a spouse cheated, that does not mean their partner will be entitled to take everything.
 Unless there is proof that the unfaithful spouse intentionally or recklessly depleted the family’s assets, cheating will not influence how assets are divided.

 Do you have a question about family law or divorce?
-Book a free consultation and get credible legal answers from one of our lawyers.
+Book a consultation and get credible legal answers from one of our lawyers.